Here’s who has (and hasn’t) qualified for the first Republican presidential debate – KION546

 Donald Trump

-The former president has not yet announced he has signed the pledge, but it may not matter: He plans to skip the debate.
+The former president has not yet announced he has signed the pledge, but it may not matter: He confirmed in a post on his social media platform on Sunday that he will not attend the debate.
 Instead, he is expected to sit for an interview with former Fox News host Tucker Carlson, multiple sources familiar with his plans told CNN.
-Trump’s advisers continue to add the caveat, however, that the former president could ultimately change his mind and decide at the 11th hour that he wants to attend the debate.
+A Trump adviser said that the former president could still decide to participate in a later primary debate.

-The former New Jersey governor has widely panned the pledge, but indicated he’ll do what he needs to do to participate in the debate.
-“I’ll take the pledge in 2024 just as seriously as Donald Trump took it in 2016,” Christie has said.

-Of Trump’s potential absence, he said on Fox News last week: “The only good thing for me will be I will have more time to speak because he won’t be droning on about his three indictments with a fourth to come.”

 Met donor minimum